 There is nothing in Life more interesting than the question of who you are.
 We live the phenomena of personal experience daily, and varying levels, but how many of us take a moment to question it?
 When we ask each other in passing, “How are you?” – far from a casual connection between acquaintances, this could be the most difficult question ever posed to mankind.
 In all actuality, how am I?
 How did I come to be?
 How did I wake up this morning?
 The great lesson of this mystery is to address it with humility and surrender.
 The question doesn’t need to be answered – if it ever can be – in my view, the questioning itself opens the door to deeper being and further reaches of the mind.

-On a daily level, it is remarkable the facility with which we all manager to assume different identities in different situations.
+On a daily level, it is remarkable the facility with which we all manage to assume different identities in different situations.
 Unwittingly, we are all master shapeshifters – our identity, on at least an immediate level, is dictated by the interaction with another person.
 I do not know I’m a student until I’m presented with a teacher, or an employee with a boss, a son with a father, a friend a friend, a citizen a country.
 All of these responsibilities and more are opportunities for ourselves to define our identity in light of the context.
 In any given day, the average person runs the gamut of personalities.
 In psychology, a dysfunctional person who experiences anxiety with this constant flux of identity is said to have multiple personality disorder.
 On a less severe level, we all experience multiple personalities – however, instead of disorder, this is the very fabric of behavior which society requires to maintain order.
 Adaptability is the hallmark of a healthy economy – and it’s each individual’s ability to adapt – that is, to recalibrate one’s experience of self – that is remarkable.

 Now, we must define what we mean by personality, identity, role or mood.
 After all, one could argue that we don’t have many personalities throughout the day.
 “What I experience is me!
 It’s really me!”
 You could say I experience many moods throughout the day, but I still know who I am.
 Likewise, I could assume different roles throughout the day, but I’m still me deep down.
 But how can we say such things with certainty?
 On what level do you define what you mean by the word “I”?
 I suppose the answer to the question reveals itself through itself.
 In other words, the level in which you most easily identify indicates the level in which you allow yourself to experience Life.